jloughry/Unicode/README.md

 - Spelling, grammar, or other problems, of course.

-Any review is valuable, but the most useful of all can be simple things like, *I got bored half-way through this section*.
+Any review is valuable, but the most useful of all can be things like, *I got bored half-way through this section*.
 The current draft proposal is always [here](https://github.com/jloughry/Unicode/raw/master/proposal.pdf) (PDF).
-Email the author or use a GitHub [issue](https://github.com/jloughry/Unicode/issues) request, whatever you prefer.
+Email the author or use a GitHub [issue](https://github.com/jloughry/Unicode/issues), however you prefer.

 Thanks to Adam De Witt for the idea!